 3. Vampire: A book you hated so much it was soul-sucking

-I would not say that I hated, but I didn’t enjoy it in the end.
+I would not say that I hated it, but I didn’t enjoy it in the end.
 The whole Fitzwilliam Darcy, Gentleman Trilogy.

 It was a big disappointment.